 Whether your weakness is chips, pretzels or something else entirely, everyone loves a good savoury snack.
 Well, maybe not your teeth.
 Eating an excess of salty foods can lead to lasting damage on your oral health, including tooth decay.
-However, sodium's impact on your teeth isn't all bad.
+Consuming high amounts of sodium, or having a high sodium intake, can have detrimental effects on your teeth and gums.
+However, sodium’s impact on your teeth isn’t all bad.
 In the right format, sodium can help whiten teeth and ease tooth pain.

 Confused?
 Our trusty guide can help you to separate the good sodium from the bad.